cbeck88/strict-variant/README.md

     boost::variant<bool, int, float, std::string, ...>
 ```

-**safe variant** therefore does not use overload resolution in its implementation.
+**strict variant** therefore does not use overload resolution in its implementation.

 Instead, it uses a simple iterative strategy.